arblane/clip-firebot-setup/README.md

 + !clip (streamer name)

 ## Streamer Info
-+ Toggle enabled/disabled is controlled by an effect list, add it to a startup event to disable on launch of Firebot
++ Toggle enabled/disabled is controlled by an effect list
+  + Add it to a startup event to disable on launch of Firebot (not included in the setup)
+  + An event on startup of OBS is included to reset the clips played this stream session
 + An overlay instance is provided to keep the effect separate from any other effect overlays, useful when you want to stop playing clips early.
 + Effect has a date range filter of the past 12 months
 + The html/css file will make use of the targeted streamer's color to generate a gradient background
-+ An event is provided as an on start of OBS to reset the clips played this stream variable
 + Customize:
   + the size and position to your liking
   + the html file location